Island Hopping Adventure in the Galapagos

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-Yes, while the price of your adventure covers nearly everything you'll need, including various transport permits and island entrance fees, please make sure that you bring $100 USD in cash with you to cover the Galapagos National Park entry fee.
-This is a $100 USD fee paid by each adult visiting the Galapagos, and this payment goes towards protecting the wider national park and marine reserve.
+$100 USD in cash for the Galapagos National Park entry fee (Note: From August 1st 2024 onwards this entrance fee is increasing to $200 USD per person).
+This fee is paid by each adult visiting the Galapagos, and this payment goes towards protecting the wider national park and marine reserve.
 You must pay this fee on arrival at Baltra Airport while presenting your passport for immigration control.
+It can only be paid individually by the passport holder.

 The tap water in mainland Ecuador and Galapagos is not always friendly on the stomach for those who haven't been in Latin America for a while.
 There is purified water in each of the hotels which you can use to fill up each morning, so be sure to pack a reusable water bottle or two.